CivicActions/security-policy/README.md

 CivicActions IT services provide a number of general user accounts.
 This includes:

-- E-mail forwards/boxes
+- CivicActions Google Apps (Gmail, Hangouts, Docs, Drive, etc.)
 - Web based collaboration accounts such as
     - Our home site
     - Intranet (internal team collaboration)
-    - Project management site (project ticket tracking, documentation etc)
+    - Project management site (Trac, JIRA, Balsamiq, GitLab, ...)
-    - 3rd party collaboration tools (such as Google Docs, Glance, ReadyTalk)
+    - 3rd party collaboration tools (such as Slack, Trello, ...)
     - IP telecommunications/conferencing accounts

 Usage of CivicActions user accounts should be as follows: